Cyprine: definition, function, production and lubrication

 Common use and synonyms of love juice

-In everyday language, the term "cyprine" is frequently used to designate the vaginal secretion linked to sexual arousal.
+In common parlance, the term "cyprine" is frequently used to designate the vaginal secretion linked to sexual arousal.
 However, there are several synonyms for this word, varying according to language registers, periods and uses.

 Here are some commonly used synonyms: